Baby Sunken Fontanelle (Soft Spot): Signs, Causes & Treatment

 protip_icon Quick fact

-Blood and urine tests enable doctors to confirm the electrolyte imbalanceiXAn abnormality that occurs due to the consumption of too much or insufficient minerals in the body in the body and the extent of its severity.
+Blood and urine tests enable doctors to confirm the electrolyte imbalanceiAn abnormality that occurs due to the consumption of too much or insufficient minerals in the body in the body and the extent of its severity.
 This helps them plan a proper treatment plan for dehydration and other illnesses (10).

 Treatment For Sunken Fontanelle

 In case your baby is malnourished, the essential nutrient should be delivered slowly, keeping the calorie intake at 60–80% of the total requirement for the age (5).
+You may also consider nutritional counseling to create a tailored dietary plan for your baby.

 Prevention Of Sunken Fontanelle